Enemy Mine (novella): Plot

 The human United States of Earth (USE) are fighting an interstellar war with the Dracs, a reptile-like alien species.
 Human fighter pilot Willis Davidge, together with the Drac Jeriba Shigan, crash onto Fyrine IV, an uninhabited planet, during combat.
-Davidge goads Jeriba by cursing Shizumaat, a revered Drac philosopher, with the alien insulting Mickey Mouse in return, but they quickly realize they must cooperate rather than fight in order to survive the hostile environment.
+Davidge goads Jeriba by cursing Shizumaat, a revered Drac philosopher, with the alien insulting Mickey Mouse in return thinking that it's an important figure for humans, but they quickly realize they must cooperate rather than fight in order to survive the hostile environment.

 As time passes, they adapt to life on the planet while learning each other's language and culture.
 Jeriba reveals it is pregnant and that Dracs, who reproduce asexually and thus descend in a single line, recall their ancestors' history through hundreds of generations.
 Davidge is ashamed that he barely knows his own grandparents and resolves to memorize the Jeriba line, which takes three hours to recite and cycles between five given names, with "Zammis" following "Shigan".

 Shigan wears a Talman, a miniature holy book, around its neck, containing the teachings of Shizumaat.
 The human apologizes for his past comments and forgives "Jerry" for insulting Mickey Mouse, whereupon it gives him the book to study the written language.

 The birth is difficult and Shigan dies after Davidge swears to raise Zammis in the Drac tradition.
 Zammis grows to be an inquisitive companion to "Uncle".
 Years later, they see signs of spaceships on their planet and begin a multi-day trek to investigate, but Davidge is injured and asks Zammis to continue alone.

 Davidge is rescued by the USE, but struggles to reintegrate because society is not ready to accept Dracs as equals, despite the war having ended.
 Recalling his promise, he sells a translation of the Drac holy book to fund passage to a Drac planet.
 Drac society is similarly unaccepting of humans and the Jeriba family is unaware of Zammis.
 Davidge recites their history to convince them of his sincerity, and they then track Zammis down to a psychiatric institute where the government intends to forcibly re-educate it out of its love of humans.

 Davidge and the Jeribas migrate to the now colonized Fyrine IV and he finds peace in the cave where he and Shigan lived.